Anomalous Wave-Packet Dynamics in One-Dimensional Non-Hermitian Lattices

 We have further found that, the peak momentum $k_\mathrm{max}$ exhibits unequal amplitudes during the reflection process, accompanied by a frequency (energy) shift.
-As we described in Figs.~\ref{fig4}(a) and ~\ref{fig4}(d), the momenta of the incident and auxiliary states move from the red and blue dotted circles along the $+k~(-k)$ direction to the solid circles, where the reflection occurs, indicating the frequency red (blue) shift for $J_L>J_R~(J_L<J_R)$ (see detailed explanations in Appendix C).
-Note the above NH jumps and TGHSs with frequency shifts can exist in other models beyond the Hatano-Nelson model (see SM \cite{supp}).
+As we described in Figs.~\ref{fig4}(a) and ~\ref{fig4}(d), the momenta of the incident and auxiliary states move from the red and blue dotted circles along the $+k~(-k)$ direction to the solid circles, where the reflection occurs, indicating the frequency red (blue) shift for $J_L>J_R~(J_L<J_R)$ (see Appendix C). {Note the above NH wave-packet jumps, DSEs, and TGHSs with phase transitions can occur in other models beyond the Hatano-Nelson model \cite{supp}}.

-\textit{{Conclusion}}---We have found that, even in a simple setting of wave packet propagation on a one-dimensional lattice without any external force, non-Hermitian Hamiltonian leads to phenomena quite distinct from Hermitian Hamiltonians, such as wave-packet evolution with an anomalous group velocity, self-induced Bloch oscillations, NH jumps without disorder and with completely real spectra, and TGHSs.
-Adding external forces, temporal and spatial modulations, and effects of other bands, can lead to further exotic phenomena, which are the topics of future works.
-Extending the results to two and higher dimensions, including effects of (both real and imaginary) magnetic fields, is also an interesting perspective.
-Our results can be verified in a variety of experimental platforms such as photonic ring resonators \cite{longhi2015non,zhu2020photonic,xin2023manipulating}, synthetic time \cite{weidemann2021coexistence,qin2024temporal, weidemann2020topological} and momentum lattices \cite{dong2024quantum,liang2022dynamic}, acoustic lattices \cite{zhang2021acoustic,gu2022transient}, and quantum walks \cite{xiao2020non,xue2024self}.
+\textit{{Conclusion}}---We have found that, {beyond the static properties of point-gap topologies of the complex energy bands and eigenstate localizations of the skin effects}, even in a simple setting of wave packet propagation on a one-dimensional lattice without any external force, non-Hermitian Hamiltonian leads to phenomena quite distinct from Hermitian Hamiltonians, such as wave-packet evolution with an anomalous group velocity, self-induced Bloch oscillations, {NH wave-packet jumps} without disorder and with completely real spectra, and TGHSs. {Our work hence bridges the gap of static nontrivial point-gap topology with skin effects and observable wave propagation phenomena.
+Adding external forces, temporal and spatial modulations, effects of other bands, and nonlinearity can lead to further exotic phenomena, which are the topics of future works.} Extending the results to two and higher dimensions, including effects of (both real and imaginary) magnetic fields, is also an interesting perspective.
+Our results can be verified in a variety of experimental platforms. {The most promising one might be the synthetic temporal photonic lattices, where it is possible to engineer the asymmetric couplings \cite{weidemann2020topological}, open boundary conditions \cite{wang2025nonlinear}, and Gaussian wave packets \cite{qin2024temporal}.
+Other platforms where our proposal can be tested include} photonic ring resonators \cite{longhi2015non,zhu2020photonic,xin2023manipulating}, synthetic momentum lattices \cite{dong2024quantum,liang2022dynamic}, acoustic lattices \cite{zhang2021acoustic,gu2022transient}, and photonic quantum walks \cite{xiao2020non,xue2024self}.